Maveyyl/MaveyylWebsite/README.md

 ## TODO
 * refactor: stop using array's iterator functions and start using conventional loops because they are more performant.
 * Refactor graph_utils so that the specific graph uses the generic graph to avoid code duplication.
-* implement feature scalling and normalization for linear regression
+* Add option to activate or not feature scalling
 * Linear regression page needs some explanation text and decent layout
 * Refactor linear regression to be polynomial regression
 * Bug with x inputs for linear regression page: can only tip one character and then focus on the input is lost